-HANDWRITTEN: I was flipping to a page, the Oscar Meyer Book Club.
+HANDWRITTEN: While I was flipping pages, I came across one that said the Oscar Mayer Book Club.
 I was gently surprised.
-I see the four titles: The Jungle, East of Eden, 1984, The Art of Motorcycle Maintenance, and Going After Cacciato.
-How many people there were in the book club?
+I see the five titles: The Jungle, East of Eden, 1984, The Art of Motorcycle Maintenance, and Going After Cacciato.
+How many people were there in the book club?

 I don’t know if I had read them all before I started this so-called book club.
 I don’t think I’d ever read 1984.
 I think I may have read Fahrenheit 451.
 I don’t know if it made that journal entry.
 I was just trying to find the most subversive novels.
 It was perfect.
 Like I said, I could buy them from a used bookstore, keep them in my back pocket.
 Nobody would really know.